Global Affirm Integration Guide

 In the above scenario, if the user doesn't turn out to be a Canadian resident later in the Affirm checkout flow, they won't pass Affirm's identity check; they are ineligible to receive an Affirm loan.

 Additionally, Affirm expects an “Alpha 3” three-letter country code for this parameter.
-If nothing is sent, Affirm will assume "USA".
+If nothing is sent, Affirm uses "USA".

 Affirm supports the following combinations for these arguments: